Archive for July, 2010

 The new stitches are not joined to the original body stitches until the next row, when you just work across them.

-Posted by Posted by jen under Filed under Knitting, my designs Comments 2 Comments »
+Posted by Posted by jen under Filed under Knitting, my designs Comments No Comments »